mobluse/coderdojo-raspbian-sv/README.md

 Configure using Raspi-Config (starts automatically on first boot).
 Switch on SSH.
 In the future this configuration should be built-in to the script.

 Install the rest of the programs by using this oneliner in the home directory (requires network):
-curl -L -o master.zip https://github.com/mobluse/coderdojo-raspbian-sv/archive/master.zip; unzip -jo master.zip coderdojo-raspbian-sv-master/upgrade.sh; . upgrade.sh
+curl -Lo master.zip https://github.com/mobluse/coderdojo-raspbian-sv/archive/master.zip; unzip -jo master.zip coderdojo-raspbian-sv-master/upgrade.sh; . upgrade.sh